-Transitioning into postgraduate study can be a challenging (yet hopefully exciting!) time and UniSkills are here to support you on your academic journey.
-UniSkills provide face to face and online help and support with finding academic information, academic writing, referencing and much more that will help develop your academic skills and confidence for success at University and beyond.
+Transitioning into postgraduate study can be a challenging (yet hopefully exciting) time and UniSkills are here to support you on your academic journey.
+UniSkills provide face to face and online help and support with finding academic information, academic writing, referencing and much more that will help develop your academic skills and confidence for success at university and beyond.

 Explore the sections below to find out more.

-Transitioning to Postgraduate Study UniSkills webinar
+Transitioning into Taught Postgraduate (PGT) Study UniSkills webinar

 Other useful UniSkills webinars

-You may also find these Getting Started with UniSkills webinars useful.
+You may also find these Getting Started With UniSkills webinars useful.

 Take a look at our interactive digital learning materials